 Often described as “moving meditation”, tai chi is an ancient Chinese martial art and exercise programme that combines mental focus with deliberate and relaxed movements that are gentle on your joints.
 It is sometimes referred to as “taiji” or “tai chi chuan”.

 All tai chi forms incorporate qigong for the extra energy and oxygen it provides.
 The linked postures and steps of tai chi, along with deep breathing (the qigong), are designed to improve your overall health, balance and fitness and can strengthen leg and core muscles.
 Tai chi is good for your body as well as your mind, and is helpful at reducing stress.

-A film crew from Counties Manukau Health (which includes the biggest hospital in South Auckland, Middlemore Hospital) filmed the Kia Ora Tai Chi team and student, Frank, to promote TCA as an approved exercise programme for the “Live Stronger for Longer” campaign.
+A film crew from Counties Manukau Health (which includes the biggest hospital in South Auckland, Middlemore Hospital) filmed the Kia Ora Tai Chi team and student, Frank, for the “Live Stronger for Longer” campaign.
 Check out the video below for Frank’s story: